-The automobile industry relies on mass manufacturing, fast turnover, and a high throughput of components and parts.
-The current process rewards the continual consumption of finite resources and cannot work in the long run.
-A small company in Wales has developed a new challenge to the established practice, by combining innovative technology with an alternative business model, to create a mobility service fit for the 21st Century.
+The Problem: the automobile industry relies on fast turnover, and a high throughput of materials and parts.
+The current process rewards the continual consumption of finite resources, degrades our environment and cannot work in the long run.

 The braking system is completely electric; friction braking is available but only as a back-up.
 Electronic braking recovers up to 50% of the power, which is stored in a bank of capacitors.
 The stored power provides acceleration, which means the fuel cell is only required to maintain the cruising speed.
 The system cleverly avoids the inherent redundancy in most car engines, where 80% of the engine power is required for accelerating the vehicle, but only accounts for 5-10% of the vehicle’s life.